codenart/codenart.github.io/_posts/2-css/2017-08-24-css-3-colors-lengths.md

 `Result:`
 ![dimension](/images/css-3/dimension.jpg)

+## Specify lengths using dynamic values

-You may notice that when you resize your web browser window, those block maintains their specified widths.
+In the example above, you may notice that when you resize your web browser window, those block maintains their specified widths.
 If you want to create a responsive website, you will need to make everything `flexible`.
 You may sometimes want those blocks automatically change their widths to fit in multiple screen sizes.

 There are various length-Units in CSS which can help us to specify Lengths and make HTML elements responsive.
 The most popular one is `%`.